-E. The 4-H member's name, age, full address, county, and years in the project(s) must be on the bottom or back of the container and saucer.
+E. Classes 060-065 must have a saucer to catch drainage water.
+Score Sheet SF 107F.
+The 4-H member's name, age, county, and years in the project(s) must be on the bottom or back of the container and saucer.

-+G-770-060 Flowering potted houseplant(s) (SF107) that are blooming for exhibition.
-Container may have one or more houseplants in container.
-Label name for each plant.
++G-770-060 Flowering Potted Houseplant(s) (SF107) - that are blooming for exhibition.
+Containers may have one or more houseplants in the container.
+Label with name for each plant.
 Non blooming plants will be disqualified.

-+G-770-061 Foliage potted houseplant (SF107) one variety of tropical or cacti or succulent plant.
++G-770-061 Foliage Potted Houseplant (SF107) - one variety of tropical or cacti or succulent plant.
+Label with the name of plant.

-+G-770-062 Hanging basket (SF107) of flowering and/or foliage houseplants.
-Container may have one or more houseplants in container.
-Label name for each plant.

-+G-770-063 Dish garden (SF107)-an open/shallow container featuring a variety of houseplants excluding cacti and succulents.
-Label name for each plant.

-+G-770-064 Fairy or Miniature garden (SF107)-a miniature "scene" contained in an open container and featuring miniature or small, slow growing houseplants.
-The garden needs to have an imaginative theme and miniature accessories, i.e. bench, fence made from tiny twigs, small shell for a bath tub, etc. Label name for each plant.

-+G-770-065 Desert garden (SF107)-an open/shallow container featuring a variety of cacti and/or succulents grown as houseplants.
-Label name for each plant.

-+G-770-066 Terrarium (SF107)-a transparent container, partially or completely enclosed; sealed or unsealed.
-Label name for each plant.
+- +G-770-062 Hanging Basket (SF107) of flowering and/or foliage houseplants.
+Container may have one or more houseplants in the container.
+Label with name for each plant. - +G-770-063 Dish Garden (SF107) an open/shallow container featuring a variety of houseplants excluding cacti and succulents.
+Label with name for each plant. - +G-770-064 Fairy or Miniature Garden (SF107) a miniature "scene" contained in an open container and featuring miniature or small, slow growing houseplants.
+The garden needs to have an imaginative theme and miniature accessories, i.e. bench, fence made from tiny twigs, small shell for a bathtub, etc. Label with name for each plant. - +G-770-065 Desert Garden (SF107) an open/shallow container featuring a variety of cacti and/or succulents grown as houseplants.
+Label with name for each plant. - +G-770-066 Terrarium (SF107) a transparent container, partially or completely enclosed; sealed or unsealed.
+Label with name for each plant.